yashchamria/AlgorithmSpecialization/readme.md

-This project contains algorithms I studied during Stanford's Algorithms Specialization on Coursera.
-Throughout the course, I will try to implement each algorithm and optional content as frequently as possible.
+This repo will contain all the algorithms I executed while going through **Stanford's Algorithms Specialization** program on Coursera.
+I will use Modern C++ and Premake5 for the project exclusively.
+The main goal would be to code as frequently as possible.
-Everything will be in C++.
-Premake5 is used to generate the project and Chrono is used to output the processing time.

-Course 01 - Divide and Conquer, Sorting and Searching, and Randomized Algorithms:
+**Course 01 - Divide and Conquer, Sorting and Searching, and Randomized Algorithms:**

 Day 1: Implemented Karatsuba multiplication which runs in O(n^1.6) time compared to traditional multiplication's O(n^2) time.
 I used strings to store the large numbers.